JoaquinAkerman/Car-rental/README.md

 # Rent A Car App

 This is a car rental application built with Node.js, Express, sqlite3, and Bulma.

+The application currently supports a CRUD (Create, Read, Update, Delete) system for managing cars.
+Coming soon, we will be adding a rental system for users to rent cars.
 Tested with Jest and Cypress.

+## Key Scripts

+- `start`: Start the application
+- `dev`: Start the application in development mode
+- `test:all`: Run tests with Jest and Cypress

+## Other Scripts
+- `test`: Run tests with Jest
+- `test:failures`: Run only failed tests with Jest
+- `test-watch`: Run Jest in watch mode
+- `clear-jest-cache`: Clear Jest cache
+- `start:test`: Start the application in test mode
+- `cypress:open`: Open Cypress for end-to-end testing

 ## Version